blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 <img src="/images/notes/machine-learning/epilogue/aggregation-2.png" class="center">

-In the case of aggregation, the units learn **independently** --- as if they were the only unit.
+In the case of aggregation, the units learn **independently**---as if they were the only unit.
 In the image below, each node is trying to replicate the function individually.
 Their outputs are then combined to get the output:

 <img src="/images/notes/machine-learning/epilogue/aggregation-3.png" class="center">